Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

-If you find a post or account on Medium that violates these rules, please flag it.
+If you find a post or account on Medium that violates these rules, please flag it in product.
 You can use this form to provide more detail or to report other conduct you believe violates our rules.
 Additionally, you can send us an email to firstname.lastname@example.org.

 If you break the rules

-Before disabling content associated with your account, we will give you advance notice, unless we believe your account is automated or operating in bad faith, or that notifying you is likely to cause, maintain or exacerbate harm to someone.
+Upon investigating or disabling content associated with your account, we will notify you, unless we believe your account is automated or operating in bad faith, or that notifying you is likely to cause, maintain or exacerbate harm to someone.